Negative and Positive Pressure Rooms 101 | Hospital Infection Control

 Positive and negative pressure rooms are an essential part of controlling the spread of infectious diseases within large facilities such as hospitals.

-Negative pressure rooms are a common solution in infection control efforts.
+Negative pressure rooms (airborne infection isolation rooms) are a common solution in infection control efforts.
 Hospitals use them in patient rooms to ensure infectious germs don’t spread throughout the facility via the HVAC system.
 Hospitals usually design the following areas as negative pressure environments:

 - Waiting areas, especially in emergency rooms